wamp-proto/wamp-proto/rfc/text/advanced/messages.md

 ### CANCEL

 The `CANCEL` message is used with the Call Canceling advanced feature.
-A *Caller* can cancel and issued call actively by sending a cancel message to the *Dealer*.
+A *Caller* can cancel an issued call actively by sending a cancel message to the *Dealer*.

 {align="left"}
         [CANCEL, CALL.Request|id, Options|dict]